-MOSERS will administer its Board Rules prospectively (on a going-forward basis) for retirees applying for retirement after the effective date.
+MOSERS will administer its Board Rules prospectively (on a going-forward basis) for retirees applying for retirement after January 1, 2021.
 No retroactive action will be taken by MOSERS.
 As previously stated, the IRS requirement for a bona fide termination is currently in effect.

 6. What happens to existing returned retirees when the regulation becomes effective?

 An existing returned retiree is still subject to the IRS requirement of a bona fide termination from employment before receiving a retirement benefit.
 Should an IRS review of the retiree occur, a facts and circumstances review may be done and a final determination will be made by the IRS.
 Any payment deemed to be an in-service distribution may be subject to a 10% early distribution penalty by the IRS.

 7. If the returning retiree returns to a non-benefit eligible position, which does not receive MOSERS benefits, is the rule still violated?

 A retiree who returns to work with the same employer (as defined in #4), without the required separation of service period, would have a violation of the return to work limitation regardless of the type of position the retiree is returning to (see #4).

 8. If an employee retires from MOSERS, can I hire them back in a position covered by MoDOT & Patrol Employees' Retirement Plan (MPERS), the Judicial Plan, Administrative Law Judges and Legal Advisors Plan (ALJ) or CURP?